napari/napari/docs/source/explanations/rendering.md

 ## Framerate

 The most common screen refresh rate is 60Hz, so most graphics applications try to draw at least 60Hz as well.
-For napari, the primary source of motion is the user panning or zooming the camera.
-If napari renders at 60Hz that motion will be appear smooth to the user.
-If 60Hz cannot be achieved, it's important that the application render as fast as possible.
+If napari renders at 60Hz then any motion, for example from panning and zooming the camera, will appear smooth.
+If 60Hz cannot be achieved, however, it's important that napari render as fast as possible.
 The user experience degrades rapidly as the framerate gets slower:

 ```eval_rst
 ========== ============= =================